huangyumingv/install-hadoop-/README.md

-# this is an brief instruction for installing hadoop cluster on ubuntu
+# Install hadoop cluster on ubuntu